Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: The quasigeostrophic model

-We implemented the boosting and estimation procedures for every latitude separately, but for illustration focus the in-depth analysis on $y_0=\frac{26}{64}L$ (the small boxes in Fig. \ref{fig:snapshots}), an interesting location where the (detrended) mean is low, the threshold $\mu[(\frac12)^5]$ is low, the GPD scale $\sigma$ is large, and the GPD shape slightly more negative than in surrounding regions.
-Fig. \ref{fig:tail_zoom} displays the underlying probability distributions at $y_0=\frac{26}{64}L$, clarifying the relationship between intensities, severities, and GPD parameters.
+We implemented the boosting and estimation procedures for every latitude separately, but for illustration focus the in-depth analysis on $y_0=\frac{26}{64}L$ (the small boxes in Fig. \ref{fig:snapshots}), an interesting location where the (detrended) mean and threshold $\mu[(\frac12)^5]$ are both low, the GPD scale $\sigma$ is large, and the GPD shape slightly more negative than in surrounding regions.
+Fig. \ref{fig:tail_zoom} displays the underlying probability distributions at $y_0=\frac{26}{64}L$ to show the nature of the tails of the distributions and also to help clarify the relationship between intensities, severities, and GPD parameters.
 The full PDF of intensity, in (a), has a positive skew and sub-Gaussian tail.
-Black and red dashed curves are estimates obtained from the long and short DNS, respectively, and 90\% confidence intervals are obtained by longitudinal translation.
+Black and red solid curves are estimates obtained from the long and short DNS, respectively, and 90\% confidence intervals are obtained by longitudinal translation.
 Specifically, the shaded intervals are the 5th-95th percentile ranges of intensities at the same $y_0$, but with $x_0$ shifted from its base location of $\frac12L$ by $\frac0{64}L,\frac1{64}L,\frac2{64}L,\hdots,\frac{63}{64}L$.
-The dashed black curve is the mean of all 64 curves, which effectively inflates the long DNS's timespan by a factor of 64, to $T_{\text{long}}=64\times16\times10^3=1.024\times10^6$ (divided again by some correlation length, whose precise value is not important for us here because we don't aim for sped-up estimation---only correct estimation).
+The dashed black curve is the mean of all 64 curves, our best available estimate of ground truth.
 The discrepancy between short and long DNS is most pronounced in the upper tail, which in panel (b) is magnified and integrated from the top, giving the CCDF.
 Gray lines mark the threshold, $\mu=0.52$, and its CCDF value $\frac1{32}\approx0.03$.
 Above this level, the short DNS becomes rapidly more uncertain (error bar widens), and severely underestimates probabilities smaller than $\sim0.005$.